Lizard Mound State Park

 Lizard Mound State Park is a state park in the Town of Farmington, Washington County, Wisconsin near the city of West Bend.
-Established in 1950, it was acquired by Washington County from the state of Wisconsin in 1986.
-It contains a significant well-preserved effigy mound group.

-Mounds in the park are listed on the National Register of Historic Places, identified as "47Wt1".
-Also included in the listing are the Glass Mounds, identified as 47Wt199.

-Washington County re-deeded the park to the Wisconsin Department of Natural Resources in October 2021.
-The DNR designated the park as a Wisconsin state park in 2022.
+The park contains a significant well-preserved effigy mound group, representing one of the largest and best-preserved collections of such mounds in the state.
+Mounds in the park are the subject of at least two different listings on the National Register of Historic Places, one encompassing the park as a whole, and another which includes a larger set of regional mounds.
+Established in 1950, the park was acquired by Washington County from the state of Wisconsin in 1986, and was returned to the state in 2021.
+It is now managed by the Wisconsin Department of Natural Resources.

 Information

 Lizard Mound State Park is located in the Town of Farmington, north of West Bend, Wisconsin on County Trunk "A", one mile east of State Highway 144.
 Established in 1950, the park was acquired by Washington County from the State of Wisconsin in 1986.
 The park contains 28 effigy mounds in an excellent state of preservation, reputedly one of the best effigy mound groups remaining in Wisconsin.
 A self-guided anthropological nature trail winds around the park.
 Trail markers reveal information about the extinct culture that built the mounds.
 An unusually beautiful group of mounds, each is of prominent height and careful construction.
 Most of the mounds rise more than three feet above the ground surface.
 The variety of mound shapes found in the park is considered unusual.
 Two are large bird effigy mounds and seven are long-tailed animal forms.
 These long-tailed effigies are usually referred to as "panther" effigies.
 One of the 28 mounds is named "Lizard Mound".
 This mound might have been intended to represent the same animal, whether a panther or something else, but in a spread eagle posture that shows all four limbs.